iconsumeplutonium/personal-website/src/content/blog/post-1.md

 For instance, [this](https://en.wikipedia.org/w/api.php?action=query&prop=coordinates&format=json&titles=Big%20Ben) is the API call to get the coordinates of the Big Ben article.

 So now that I know how to get the coordinates of a given article, I needed a way to get *all* articles with coordinates.
-Wikipedia has all sorts of [categories](https://en.wikipedia.org/wiki/Wikipedia:Contents/Categories) to group different types of articles by topic, from general categories like History and Technology, to really specific categories, like [Category:All Articles with unsourced statements](https://en.wikipedia.org/wiki/Category:All_articles_with_unsourced_statements), or [Category:Protected areas of California without parameters](https://en.wikipedia.org/wiki/Category:Protected_areas_of_California_articles_without_parameters).
-You can view what categories an article belongs to by going to `Tools > Page Information`, so I opened up a random article about a location and read through all the categories until I found what I was looking for: [Category:Coordinates on WikiData](https://en.wikipedia.org/wiki/Category:Coordinates_on_Wikidata).
+Wikipedia has all sorts of [categories](https://en.wikipedia.org/wiki/Wikipedia:Contents/Categories) to group different types of articles by topic, from general categories like History and Technology, to really specific categories, like [Category:All Articles with unsourced statements](https://en.wikipedia.org/wiki/Category:All_articles_with_unsourced_statements), or [Category:Wikipedia articles needing clarification from March 2023](https://en.wikipedia.org/wiki/Category:Wikipedia_articles_needing_clarification_from_March_2023).
+Every article lists what categories it belongs to (you can see them under `Tools > Page information`), so I opened up a random location article and browsed through until I found what I was looking for: [Category:Coordinates on WikiData](https://en.wikipedia.org/wiki/Category:Coordinates_on_Wikidata).
 Now, using another MediaWiki API call, I could extract a list of all category members and their titles using the [generator prop](https://www.mediawiki.org/wiki/API:Query#:~:text=Get%20the%20list%20of%20pages%20to%20work%20on%20by%20executing%20the%20specified%20query%20module).
 The query string is as follows:

 ```
 api.php ?action=query &generator=categorymembers &gcmtitle=Category:Coordinates_on_Wikidata &gcmlimit=max &prop=coordinates &format=json